EQUATOR Centre UK

 Resources and training

-Visit our website to see our extensive online resources, including our database of reporting guidelines and guidance on scientific writing and the ethical conduct and publication of research.
-You can also sign up for our courses.
+Visit the EQUATOR website to see our extensive online resources, including our database of reporting guidelines and guidance on scientific writing and the ethical conduct and publication of research.
+You can also sign up for EQUATOR courses.

 Join EQUATOR in stamping out research waste and improving publications!

 Join our Librarian Network to help improve the healthcare literature.
 Contact Shona Kirtley for more information about the Librarian Network

 CONSORT: Consolidated Standards of Reporting Trials